IRS-Cybersec/ctf-archiver/README.md

 This scraper downloads all the challenges and files from a CTF server for archival purposes.

 ## Supported Platforms
+* CTF.SG
 * CTFd
 * Tomahawque

 ## Usage

+### CTF.SG
+Copy and paste the script into DevTools.
+A log will be shown in the console with all the extracted data after looping through all the challenges.

+### CTFd, Tomahawque
 You need to install [PHP](https://www.php.net).
 The script was tested on PHP 7.4.6 on Windows, but should work on other platforms as well.
 Input the metadata and your credentials, and let the magic happen.

 ```